 Most people can't relate to that concept.
-They don't understand why you've moving them around, telling them to raise or lower their chin, or even why you need a tripod to take some photos.
-They just whip out a smart phone, hit the button and walk along without much more thought.
+They don't understand why you've moved them around, telling them to raise or lower their chin, or even why you need a tripod to take some photos.
+They just whip out a smartphone, hit the button, and walk along without much more thought.

 Your pursuit of perfection is admirable, up to a point.
 That point happens when other people get tired of waiting on you.
 It isn't too much of a problem in a studio where people understand that taking a photo is a craft.
 Sunsets don't get mad at landscape photographers.

 If you're out in public or even trying to photograph your family, they have different perceptions of taking a photo.
 Try to remember that taking too much of their time will try their patience and may lead to a bad experience for everyone.

 This is the flip side of #71.
 You're trying to craft a nice photo and that takes time.
 Meanwhile, other people are moving about.
 Your family and friends just want to get on with their day.
 Security guards will think you're suspicious for spending too much time in one area with a “professional camera.”